 To Lower the Risk, You Can:

 Avoid giving your dog foods that trigger fast, uncontrolled growth.
-Instead, provide them with a healthy diet accompanied with natural supplements such as CBD dog treats; we will get to it in a bit.
+Instead, provide them with a healthy diet accompanied by natural supplements such as CBD dog treats; we will get to it in a bit.

 At the Vet: Diagnosing